 I have read and accept the policies and regulations outlined in the Children on the Hill Parent Manual and the Program statement.

+I have read and understand the information set out in Contract Terms, Fees and Withdrawal Policy.

-I have completed and submitted to the Daycare the appropriate forms related to:
+l ha ive completed and submitted to the Daycare the appropriate forms related to:

-- □ Guidelines on photos and video
+Guidelines on photos and video

-- □ Anaphylactic Policy
+Anaphylactic Policy

+Medication Policy and Procedures

+Biting Policy and Procedures.

+Sleep Policy

-- □ House of Commons employment screening form
+House of Commons Employment Screening Form

-- □ Completed registration form
+Completed registration form

-- □ A copy of my child's immunization record
+A copy of my child's immunization record I give my consent to allow my child/ren to go on local outings

-Parent's name:
+Par ent's name:

-Signature:

-Date:

-Director:

-Date:
+Sigr nature:

+Dat e:

+Dire ector:

+Dat ·o·